evanlouie/reverb-ml/README.md

 - `.tsx?` files which start with a capital do a named class export of the same filename; other files are considered lib files and can export anything.
 - `do` style operations are within IIFE.
 - Variables **suffixed** with `_` are of type `Promise<T>` or some unresolved type.

+## Special Thanks

+- This project is heavily influenced by our sister project https://github.com/ritazh/EchoML/